mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 [^IYOETR]: If you're old enough to remember what _defrag_ used to be. ;-)

-[^IUTWHJTMMH]: I might have used the word _'heuristic'_ here just to make Mathias Verraes happy.
+[^IUTWHJTMMH]: I might have used the word _'heuristic'_ here only to make Mathias Verraes happy.

 [^NCRTT]: Nobody can resist this temptation: _somebody is wrong here!_ I have to point it out immediately!
-In fact, EventStorming leverages this innate human behavior and turns into a modeling propeller.
+EventStorming leverages this innate human behavior and turns into a modeling propeller.